 Another thing worth mentioning is the power limit; the reference card of the GeForce RTX 3070 comes with a stock power limit of 220W and a maximum power limit of 240W; however, some aftermarket cards might have higher power limits which does increase the performance.

-Our review on the Geforce RTX 3090 are also worth checking out to get an idea about how Nvidia’s 3000 series performs.
+Our review on the Geforce RTX 3090 is also worth checking out to get an idea about how Nvidia’s 3000 series performs.

 Best RTX 3070 Graphics Cards